Manjari Chatterjee Miller

 - 156 Bay State Road, Room 303, Boston, Massachusetts 02215

-Manjari Chatterjee Miller works on foreign policy, ideas and security, with a focus on South and East Asia, particularly rising powers, India and China.
+Manjari Chatterjee Miller is Associate Professor (with tenure) of International Relations at the Frederick S. Pardee School of Global Studies at Boston University, and a Research Associate at the Oxford School of Global and Area Studies, Oxford University.
+She works on foreign policy and security issues with a focus on South and East Asia.
+She specializes in the foreign policies of rising powers, India and China.
 Her book, Wronged by Empire: Post-Imperial Ideology and Foreign Policy in India and China (Stanford University Press, 2013) argues that the bitter history of colonialism affects the foreign policy behavior of India and China even today.
 She is currently working on rising powers, and the domestic ideational frameworks that explain their changing status.

 South Asia, East Asia, Foreign/Security Policies of India and China, Ideational Influences on International Relations